 I would argue that we’re in the midst of a cybernetic renaissance.
 As the media curse of the Bell curve and the historically recurring techlash dictates, we tend to focus on the adverse side effects, such as technology-induced stress, attention deficits, brain tumours, and big data-related integrity issues.

-Loud voices are demanding everything from legislative counter-measures to prohibiting the use of information technology in schools.
+Loud voices are demanding everything from legislative countermeasures to prohibiting the use of information technology in schools.
 We’re collectively afraid of what our transhuman future will bring.
 We shudder at the thought of having humans and machines merge into one.

 The effects of developing human APIs are potentially massive.
-Like so many historical transitions before, we could very well be standing with both feet in the middle of a reformation that by far overshadows the digital information revolution.
+Like so many historical transitions before, we could be standing with both feet in the middle of a reformation that far overshadows the digital information revolution.
 Still, sharing experiences and becoming more interconnected with everything else might just as well be seen as a natural stepping stone in human evolution.
 Some will choose to fear a medieval cyborg dystopia, but I firmly believe that humanity is entering a cybernetic renaissance.